yosoi/pinch/pinch_selection_screen_copy.md

 ## Economy

-Our economy option is provided by default to all Budget Starlines ticket-holders according to federal regulations.
+Our economy option is provided by default to all Budget Starlines ticket-holders in compliance with federal regulations.